AshikaRoji/PROJECT-SQL-Consumer-Goods-Analytics/README.md

 ## Project Overview

-This repository contains the code and SQL queries used for the Consumer Goods domain part of the Data Analytics Bootcamp at Codebasics.
+This repository contains the SQL queries used to solve 10 ad hoc requests asked by Data Analytics Bootcamp team by Codebasics.
 In this project, I will be working with a dataset related to consumer goods.
 The goal is to answer specific ad hoc requests using SQL queries.
 The data used in this project belongs to "AtliQ Hardwares", a leading hardware company specializing in PCs, printers, mouse, and computers with a global reach.

 ## Project Structure